SpirosMakris/phoenix-full-stack-work-sample/notes.md

 the socket assigns.
 This way we have periodic refreshes of the data, that can be configured in regards to their frequency.

-We also handle 2 events coming from the client, 'refresh` & `select-refresh-period`.
+We also handle 3 events coming from the client, 'refresh`, `select-refresh-period` and `set-visible`
 * The `refresh` event is emitted when the user clicks on the `Refresh` button in the client and executes an immediate refresh.